elumenati/omnimap/README.md

 # Attention Unity3D Developers
 ![Unity3D Projection Mapping](http://www.clementshimizu.com/wp-content/uploads/2014/08/Pacman-3D-Projection-Mapped-1024x576.jpg)
 Elumenati built a special projection mapping kit for Unity3D based applications that is available on the asset store.
-*     If you are building a new application, this is the easiest path to dome enabled visualizations.
 *     Find out more here: http://www.elumenati.com/products/software/omnity/
 *     Asset store link: http://u3d.as/content/the-elumenati/omnity-projection-mapping-for-immersive-environments/4u3
 *     Intro and tutorial video